jabbacakes/doc-templates/README.md

 # Documentation Templates
+Copy the raw markdown of the templates to use them for your own doc.

 ## What kind of content am I writing?
 So you need to write some doc, but you can't even start with a template because you're not sure what kind of content it is?
 Working through these questions should help.